groonga/groonga/doc/source/reference/commands/suggest.rst

       complete|correct|suggest

 ``table``
-  It specifies table name that has ``item_${DATA_SET_NAME}`` format.
+  Specifies table name that has ``item_${DATA_SET_NAME}`` format.
   For example, ``item_query`` is a table name if you created dataset by the following command::

     groonga-suggest-create-dataset /tmp/db-path query

 ``column``
-  It specifies a column name that has furigana in Katakana in ``table`` table.
+  Specifies a column name that has furigana in Katakana in ``table`` table.

 ``query``
-  It specifies query for completion, correction and/or suggestion.
+  Specifies query for completion, correction and/or suggestion.

 ``sortby``
-  It specifies sort key.
+  Specifies sort key.

   Default:
     ``-_score``

 ``output_columns``
-  It specifies output columns.
+  Specifies output columns.

   Default:
     ``_key,_score``

 ``offset``
-  It specifies returned records offset.
+  Specifies returned records offset.

   Default:
     ``0``

 ``limit``
-  It specifies number of returned records.
+  Specifies number of returned records.

   Default:
     ``10``

 ``frequency_threshold``
-  It specifies threshold for item frequency.
+  Specifies threshold for item frequency.
 Returned records must have ``_score`` that is greater than or equal to ``frequency_threshold``.

   Default: